The 5 Things Men 40+ Want in Life (and How to Get Them)

 The moral of the story is this: After 40 we re-construct the mark we want to make and self-determine the legacy we leave behind.

-Back to finding a new meaning and purpose
+Finding a new meaning and purpose

 Here are real life client stories for what men went from and to: